The Story Inn Nashville in Haunted Indiana

 The Story Inn, with its rich history and connection to the past, has become an intriguing destination for both history enthusiasts and those fascinated by the paranormal.
 The presence of the Blue Lady, believed to be the spirit of Dr. George Story’s wife, adds an air of mystery to the inn.
 As visitors and staff share their encounters and experiences, the legend of the Blue Lady continues to grow, drawing curious individuals to The Story Inn in search of answers to the spectral enigma that surrounds this historic establishment.

-Related Haunted Stories: St. James Hotel in Minnesota
+Related Haunted Stories: Igloo City Hotel

 Location: 6404 IN-135, Nashville, IN 47448